 Medical Imaging clinical practice includes: general radiography such as orthopedics, pediatrics and mammography, vascular imaging, cardiac catheterization studies, computerized tomography, and magnetic resonance imaging.
 Medical imaging professionals are employed in medical centers, community and private hospitals, clinics, and physicians' offices.

 Upon completion of the program, graduates receive the Bachelor of Science degree and may be eligible to take the national certification examination in Radiologic Technology administered by the American Registry of Radiologic Technologists.

 Mission Statement, Goals, and Accreditation

-The Radiologic Science Program prepares students to practice competently and effectively as medical imaging professionals in diverse healthcare environments.
+The Radiologic Science Program prepares students to practice competently and effectively as medical imaging professionals in diverse healthcare environments with awareness of global health issues.
 The academic and clinical foundation in the curriculum develops graduates with professional flexibility and adaptability to assume prominent roles and responsibilities after graduation in both career and scholarly pursuits.

-3. The program curriculum, teaching methods, and philosophy promote development of integrative, critical thinking, and communication skills to include written, oral, and electronic discourse
+- Program curriculum, teaching methods, and philosophy promote development of integrative, critical thinking, and communication skills to include written, oral, and electronic discourse;

-4. The program graduates successfully pursue scholarly activities such as contributions to the profession and post-baccalaureate education.
+- Graduate successfully pursue scholarly activities such as contributions to the profession and post-baccalaureate education; and,